angieVilla/angieVilla/README.md

 - 👀 I’m interested in learning front-end, mindset and get a balance Between mind, body and soul.
-- 🌱 I’m currently learning Javascript, How to love with detachments, Live alone and do yoga.
+- 🌱 I’m currently learning Javascript, How to love with detachments, Live alone,do yoga and do exercise.
 - 💞️ I’m looking to collaborate on :
-   startup and learning a lot!

-   In a company that is interested in increasing the number of its female employees
+   startup and learning a lot in a company that is interested in increasing the number of its female employees

-   Google developer

 - 📫 How to reach me:
-  Twitter: @kyutvillan
+  Twitter: @kyutvillan -
   LinkedIn : https://www.linkedin.com/in/angelica-v-7a60ba14a

 <!---